oppia/oppia-android/wiki/Installing-Oppia-Android.md

 Unlike Unix-based systems where Bazel runs natively without issue, the current solution on Windows is to install an Ubuntu-based subsystem.
 Windows currently only supports a terminal experience in this subsystem (though there is a prerelease version of the software with GUI support) which means Android Studio will not be supported.
 You will need to continue using the Windows version of Android Studio and only use the Linux subsystem for building & running Robolectric or JUnit-based tests.

-Due to the issues mentioned above, we recommend dual-booting your PC with Linux.
-However, if you choose to use Windows, please follow the instructions below:
+Due to the issues mentioned above, we recommend dual-booting your PC with Linux for a smoother experience.
+However, if you prefer to use Windows, please follow the instructions below:

 **Main prerequisites**:
 - Windows 10+: These instructions are geared towards users of Windows 10+ (older versions will not be compatible).
-If you're in using an older version of Windows, please follow up with a comment on [this issue](https://github.com/oppia/oppia-android/issues/3371).
+If you're using an older version of Windows, please follow up with a comment on [this issue](https://github.com/oppia/oppia-android/issues/3371).
 - At least 4GB of free local disk storage space (for Linux & needed dependencies), but more will probably help when building the app

 At a high-level, the steps to make Bazel work on Windows are: